-Bi-Directional Replication for PostgreSQL (Postgres-BDR, or BDR) is the first open source multi-master replication system for PostgreSQL to reach full production status, developed by 2ndQuadrant and assisted by an active user community.
-BDR is specifically designed for use in geographically distributed clusters, using highly efficient asynchronous logical replication, supporting anything from 2 to more than 48 nodes in a distributed database.
+Bi-Directional Replication for PostgreSQL (Postgres-BDR, or BDR) is the first open source multi-master replication system for PostgreSQL to reach full production status.
+Developed by 2ndQuadrant, BDR is specifically designed for use in geographically distributed clusters, using highly efficient asynchronous logical replication, supporting anything from 2 to more than 48 nodes in a distributed database.

 Organizations with geographically distributed databases will understand the complexity of replication and the goal of achieving efficient and accurate replicas of data.
 Unlike other solutions, BDR doesn't rely on using triggers to collect changes and insert them into a queue table.
 Instead it processes the WAL using the changeset extraction mechanism developed by 2ndQuadrant for version 9.4 of PostgreSQL.
 This solution avoids the write amplification involved in trigger-based solutions.